Kevin Lee Sun performs a rarely heard, diverse piano repertoire that evokes empathy in listeners and relates to current society.

 With “probing seriousness” (Performing Arts Monterey Bay) and “a stunningly beautiful palette of colors” (Peninsula Reviews), Sun interprets music old and new.
 In 2011, Sun won the Silver Medal at the Virginia Waring International Piano Competition in California for his performances of the classical canon.
 In 2021, for his visionary programming of 20th-century music, he was the sole pianist to be named Finalist of the Berlin Prize for Young Artists in Germany.

 Sun balances his performance career with a strong devotion to teaching, and his piano students have achieved numerous successes.
 In his first two years in Pittsburgh, three of his students have already won the Pittsburgh Concert Society auditions and appeared as recitalists.
-An active member of MTNA, Sun's students have won first at the 2024 Pennsylvania State MTNA performance competition and runner-up at the 2022 New York State Music Teachers Association state competition.
+An active member of MTNA, Sun has taught students who won first at the 2024 Pennsylvania State MTNA performance competition and runner-up at the 2022 New York State Music Teachers Association state competition.
 They have performed as soloists with orchestras: the University of Rochester Symphony Orchestra and Chamber Orchestra, as well as the Duquesne University Chamber Orchestra.
 They also have been accepted to summer piano festivals such as the Gijón Festival in Spain, the Amalfi Coast Festival in Italy, and Pianofest in the Hamptons, as well as to graduate school programs in various disciplines.
 Besides working with his own students, Sun has taught masterclasses around the United States, including at Stanford University, Baylor University, and William Paterson University, and he frequently serves on competition juries.

 Throughout his life, Sun has been proud to teach and learn from LGBTQ+ community members, neurodivergent transition-age youth, and English language learners.
 He has advocated for these students annually in national conference presentations for the College Music Society, the Music Teachers National Association, the American Academy of Child and Adolescent Psychiatry, and the Klingenstein Third Generation Foundation.